davidde/notes/git.md

 `--oneline`: show only one line per commit (see other `--format` types above at `git log --format`).
 `--graph master other_branch`: show a graph of how the commits in both branches relate to each other.

+* $ `git log --reverse`
+The first entry in the output will be the first commit, instead of the last one as usual.

 ### $ `git ls-files`
 Lists all the files that exist in the latest commit on the current branch.